Sexual Violence and Title IX

 To whom do the policies apply?

-These policies apply to all individuals affiliated with Ridgewater College, including, but not limited to:
+All individuals affiliated with Ridgewater College, including but not limited to:

 If you or someone you know has experienced sexual violence, you may contact counseling and schedule a confidential appointment at 320-222-5971.